Paddock Mall

 Paddock Mall is an enclosed shopping mall in Ocala, Florida.
-Opened in 1980, the anchor stores are JCPenney, Macy's, and Belk.
-There is 1 anchor store, formerly occupied by Sears that is under construction to make way for a new store called the Paddock Market.
+Opened in 1980, the anchor stores are JCPenney, Macy's, Belk, and Paddock Market.
+Paddock Market offers a wide variety of shops and restaurants and acts as an extension off of the main mall complex.

 History

 The first plan for Paddock Mall was made in 1973 by local developers, who sold the land to Edward J. DeBartolo Corporation.
 DeBartolo and Arlen Realty and Development Corporation opened Paddock Mall in 1980.
 Original anchors included Maas Brothers, Belk-Lindsey, and JCPenney.

 A 1991 expansion added Sears as a fourth anchor; the same year, the Maas Brothers store was absorbed into Burdines.
 In 1997, a food court was added on the south end.
 Burdines became Burdines-Macy's in 2003 and then just Macy's in 2005.

 2010s

 Washington Prime Group, based in Columbus, Ohio acquired the mall along with Boynton Beach Mall, Edison Mall, Seminole Towne Center, and Melbourne Square as part of its merger with Glimcher Properties in 2014.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Paddock Mall, into Seritage Growth Properties.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.